 Cardiac Life Support Certification

-Mayo Clinic Rochester's library system has one of the largest medical collections in the world - more than 6,400 journal subscriptions, nearly 400,000 bound volumes, and several medical databases and search engines.
+Mayo Clinic's library system in Rochester has one of the largest medical collections in the world — more than 6,400 journal subscriptions, nearly 400,000 bound volumes, and several medical databases and search engines.

-The Mayo libraries are fully automated utilizing the Innovative Interfaces, Inc. library management system for acquisitions, cataloging, serials control, reserves, media booking, and online catalog.
-Other systems include a Sybase database providing title and subject access to electronic journals, an extensive web site, and support of the SFX link resolver software.
-The Ovid Technologies, Inc. bibliographic retrieval system supports a variety of licensed databases including MEDLINE, EMBASE, and PsycInfo.
-Drug information systems include the Micromedex drug information system and Drug Facts & Comparisons.
-Other resources include PubMed, the ISI Web of Knowledge, Community of Science, UpToDate, MDConsult, CINAHL and an online faculty publication database called Mayo Authors constructed and hosted by the library.
+The Mayo libraries are fully automated utilizing the Innovative Interfaces Inc. library management system for acquisitions, cataloging, serials control, reserves, media booking and online catalog.
+Other systems include a Sybase database providing title and subject access to electronic journals, an extensive website, and support of the SFX link resolver software.
+The Ovid Technologies Inc. bibliographic retrieval system supports a variety of licensed databases including MEDLINE, Embase and PsycINFO.
+Drug information systems include the Micromedex drug information system and Drug Facts and Comparisons.
+Other resources include PubMed, the ISI Web of Knowledge, Community of Science, UpToDate, ClinicalKey, CINAHL and an online faculty publication database called Mayo Authors constructed and hosted by the library.

 The main library provides study space, computers, literature searches, microfilm readers and reader-printers, translations, photocopiers, book ordering, audiovisual services, coffee and cappuccino.

-Over 52,000 computer workstations are available in nursing units, resident work areas, resident call-rooms, and in the outpatient clinics.
-The Internal Medicine Residents' Center for Residency Education (CORE) at Saint Marys Hospital contains ˜30 computers, LCD projectors and other audiovisual equipment.
-Residents can use their iPad (provided by our program for each resident), or campus computers to access the computerized patient-record system, laboratory test results, and pharmacology data, to conduct literature searches, and to access the Internet and Mayo Clinic's internal electronic messaging system.
+Over 52,000 computer workstations are available in nursing units, resident work areas, resident call-rooms and outpatient clinics.
+The internal medicine residents' Center for Residency Education (CORE) at Mayo Clinic Hospital, Saint Marys Campus, contains approximately 30 computers, LCD projectors and other audiovisual equipment.
+Residents can use their iPads (provided by our program for each resident) or campus computers to access the computerized patient-record system, laboratory test results and pharmacology data, to conduct literature searches, and to access the internet and Mayo Clinic's internal electronic messaging system.

-Residents at Mayo Clinic Rochester will participate in the use of a sophisticated electronic medical record system for both inpatients and outpatients.
+Residents at Mayo Clinic's campus in Rochester will participate in the use of a sophisticated electronic medical record system for both inpatients and outpatients.
 Mayo Clinic's Microcomputer Education Center provides training in the use of computers for word processing, data collection and data analysis.
 All residents have access to computerized intensive care units; a computerized medical record system; computerized laboratory results; computerized retrieval and review of radiologic studies; computerized literature and textbook access at each nursing station; and state-of-the-art surgery, radiology and laboratory services.
-Fully staffed computer help and support systems are available 24/7/365.
+Fully staffed computer help and support systems are available year-round 24/7.

-Mayo Clinic's facilities in Rochester, Jacksonville and Arizona are linked via a sophisticated satellite telecommunications system, which provides video teleconferencing and data transmission.
+Mayo Clinic's facilities in Rochester, Minnesota; Jacksonville, Florida; and Phoenix/Scottsdale, Arizona, are linked via a sophisticated satellite telecommunications system, which provides video teleconferencing and data transmission.
 Staff can have live, interactive consultations with physicians and their patients at the other sites via TV monitors.
-In addition, x-rays, laboratory test results, CT scans, ECGs, angiograms and pathology slides can be transmitted between sites.
+In addition, X-rays, laboratory test results, CT scans, ECGs, angiograms and pathology slides can be transmitted between campuses.